Thanks for the upvote!

 Slide

-Silent Recovery Does every failed attempt trigger a "payment failed" email, or can early retries happen silently?
-Fewer notifications means less anxiety, fewer preemptive cancellations.
+Silent Recovery — Does every failed attempt trigger a "payment failed" email, or can early retries happen silently?
+Fewer notifications can mean less anxiety and fewer preemptive cancellations.

 The math: